nyehandelab/omnipay-ledyer/README.md

 **Ledyer Checkout driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
-This package implements PayPal support for Omnipay.
+This package implements Ledyer Checkout support for Omnipay.

 ## Installation